 The Founding of Sky Manor Aero Club

 Bill Blewett designed Sky Manor to be a "Private-Commercial Airport" that meets public airport licensing safety requirements, but is only open to Sky Manor property owners and their guests.
-He created the Sky Manor Aero Club for the purpose of managing the private airpark and guaranteeing access in perpetuity by virtue of a 99-year renewable lease owned by the club.
-The club has been incorporated in the State of Minnesota since May 24, 1967.
+He created the Sky Manor Aero Club for the purpose of managing the private airpark and guaranteeing access to property owners in perpetuity by virtue of a 99-year renewable lease owned by the club.
+Sky Manor Aero Club, Inc. has been incorporated in the State of Minnesota since May 24, 1967.
 Click here to view an early invitation to the annual meeting signed by Bill Blewett.

 The Sky Manor Aero Club meets annually to discuss business and enjoy the traditional pot luck buffet dinner.
 Annual business includes the allocation of funds for runway/taxiway maintenance, the introduction and organization of new projects, and the discussion of other events and news for airman.
 Sky Manor Aero Club is funded through a modest annual membership fee.
 Runway/Taxiway maintenance is done through a combination of member volunteers and contract services.

 Sky Manor in the Headlines

-As America's first aircraft owner's community, Sky Manor Aero Estates has been featured in many aviation publications over the years.
+As one of America's original fly-in communities, Sky Manor Aero Estates has been featured in many aviation publications over the years.
 Click the links below to view the articles.

 The Development of Sky Manor

-The dream of Sky Manor began in about 1955 with the purchase of 192 acres of land.
-Within a few years, the overal design was developed and the runway was carved through the trees.
+The dream of Sky Manor began in the 1950's on 193 acres of land that Blewett and his wife Eliza Swan Blewett had owned since 1944.
 The orignal 1960 survey included the runway and the lake lots.
 In 1978, the one-acre hangar lots were developed, and in 2007, the remaining property within Sky Manor was developed and wrapped into the 2007 Registered Land Survey.
 The 2014 survey further divided the three large tracts along the northern edge of the runway into five runway access lots.